Return to Blog Homepage

 Erin Elbel and Dr. Mike Ren contributed to this post.

-Ah, medical love: the phenomenon where, from across the lecture hall, your eye is drawn more to someone cute than it is to the acid-base lecture.
-This is not an uncommon occurrence; according to a recent AMA survey, 40% of doctors are married to other doctors, probably due to the vast number of hours we spend around one another during training coinciding with the prime life stage for finding a partner.
-With ERAS open and residency interviews fast approaching, many students are leaping into the couples match.
+This is not an uncommon occurrence—according to a recent AMA survey, 40% of doctors are married to other doctors, probably due to the vast number of hours we spend around one another during training coinciding with the prime life stage for finding a partner.

-How Does Couples Match Work?
+How Does the Residency Couples Match Work?

 Stage 1: Early Courtship in Med School

 Dating a fellow med student can be a huge source of support.
 For me, having a built-in study buddy during pre-clinical years and someone to relax with after a long day on the wards was one of the biggest joys of medical school.
-Most couples who match together start dating before third year, but not all.
-We have friends who started dating in October of their fourth year and happily couples matched!

 Stage 2: Having the Couples Match Conversation